nathannye/sanity-yaml/README.md

 }
 ```

-> 💡 **Note:** The `template` parameter is processed as a Handlebars template before resolving the file path, so you can dynamically select template files based on the schema name or other data properties.
+> 💡 **Note:** The `templateFile` parameter path is processed as a Handlebars template before resolving the file path, so you can dynamically select template files based on the schema name or other data properties.
 This is especially useful when you have multiple template variants or want to organize templates by naming conventions.

 ## Handlebars Helpers